rb80/oracle-hospitality-integration-platform-bootcamp/R&A Data APIs - Use Cases.md

 ### 5.1 Fetching Reservations Using Postman

-Having first run the `Get OAuth Token` request click the request `ws2 - reservations` and click `Send`.
+Having first run the `Get OAuth Token` request click the request `lab - 5 - reservations` and click `Send`.

 This query filters the Booking-Reservation Subject Area by the property you've been using as well as by the reservations' updated date.